Materials-Data-Science-and-Informatics/somesy/README.md

 ### Installing somesy

 Somesy requires Python `>=3.8`.
-You can install the package just as any other package into your current Python environment using:
+You can install the package into your current Python environment using:

 ```
 $ pip install git+ssh://git@github.com:Materials-Data-Science-and-Informatics/somesy.git
 ```

-or, if you are adding it as a dependency into a poetry project:
+alternatively you can add it as a dependency into your poetry project:

 ```
 $ poetry add git+ssh://git@github.com:Materials-Data-Science-and-Informatics/somesy.git